 So even if your cat’s bowels are bleeding, chances are, she’ll look pretty normal up until the time it’s too late to do anything about it.

 Luckily, researchers in feline medicine have made advances in helping cat owners figure out when their feline friends are oh-so-subtly calling out for help.
-These 25 subtle behaviors are usually seen in the early to middle stages of disease.
+These 25 subtle behaviors are usually seen in the early to middle stages of the disease.
 Cat owners should learn to recognize these signs so they can seek treatment before their pet’s condition gets any worse.

 While this list of behaviors has been compiled by experts in feline medicine and psychology, it’s worth considering the opinion of an expert in your particular cat’s health and psychology: you.
 You know your cat best.
 You know her daily routine, the spots she hangs out at, the toys she likes, the food she gobbles up.
 If you see that she’s suddenly not climbing that shelf anymore, or if she somehow forgot to pee in the litter box she’s been using for years, then you know something’s up.